ucsc/ucsc-gutenberg-blocks/README.md

 ## TL;DR

-Assumes you alredy have a local environment.
+Assumes you already have a local environment.

 ```bash
 cd wp-content/plugins/